scubamuc/wiki-md/LXD-LXC.copy_container_to_backup_server.md

 Stopping all containers on the secondary node at startup sounds strange, since its defying the advantage of LXD... but for this use case it is required.

 > [!TIP]
-> the container profiles on the secondary node should be configured to `boot.autostart=false` to prevent autromatic startup, but *don't forget to start the conainers manually* if your primary node has failed!
+> the container profiles on the secondary node should be configured to `boot.autostart=false` to prevent autromatic startup, but *don't forget to start the conainers manually* or WOL if your primary node has failed!

 Assuming you have two identical servers **LXD1** (primary LXD-server) and **LXD2** (secondary LXD-backup).
 Both servers should be known to eachother by adding them to remotes respectively.
 Needless to say that passwordless SSH between both servers should be configured.
 See also [remotes](https://documentation.ubuntu.com/lxd/en/latest/remotes/).